 2 Financial education in schools – CNBC

 Chime is a financial technology company, not a bank.
-Banking services provided by The Bancorp Bank or Stride Bank, N.A., Members FDIC.
+Banking services and debit card provided by The Bancorp Bank N.A. or Stride

 4Early access to direct deposit funds depends on the timing of payer’s submission of deposits.
 We generally post such deposits on the day they are received which may be up to 2 days earlier than the payer’s scheduled payment date.